ThiebautAlexis/DialogueEditor/README.md

 ### [EN]

 Hello everyone!
-I made a dialogues editing tool inspired by this lecture presented by Anna Kipnis from Double Fine Production at GDC 2015.
+I made a dialogues editing tool inspired by this lecture presented by Anna Kipnis from Double Fine Productions at GDC 2015.
 I highly recommend to watch it because I use many features from this lecture (And it's really cool and interesting!)

 [![Dialogue Systems in Double Fine Games](https://img.youtube.com/vi/0hMiPBe_VRc/0.jpg)](https://www.youtube.com/watch?v=0hMiPBe_VRc "Dialogue Systems in Double Fine Games")